Skaneateles, New York

 Skaneateles (/ˌskæniˈætləs/ SKAN-ee-AT-ləs, /ˌskɪn-/ SKIN--) is a town in Onondaga County, New York, United States.
 As of the 2020 Census, the population was 7,112.
-The name is from the Iroquois term for the adjacent Skaneateles Lake, which means "long lake."
+The name is from the Iroquois term for the adjacent Skaneateles Lake, which means 'long lake'.
 The town is on the western border of the county and includes a village, also named Skaneateles.
 Both the town and village are southwest of Syracuse.

+The town – including the four hamlets of Mottville, Skaneateles Falls, Mandana and Shepard Settlement – are governed by the Town of Skaneateles Board.
+For many years, the Town Board would take their recurring monthly meetings "on the road" to the surrounding hamlets.
+On the 23rd of June 2014, the hamlet meeting for Mandana was held in the Mandana Barn.

 History

 The area was part of the former Central New York Military Tract.
 On February 26, 1830, the town of Skaneateles was formed from the town of Marcellus, and the town later annexed areas of the Town of Spafford in 1840.
 Early turnpikes facilitated development.
 The town was noted for participation in reform movements before the Civil War.

 In 1843, the Skaneateles Community acquired and successfully operated a large farm and developed small industries.
 It ultimately failed because of internal difficulties, as well as external concern about its unorthodox social practices.
-Locals sometimes referred to it as "No God," because of the atheistic views of members.
+Locals sometimes referred to it as "No God", because of the atheistic views of members.
 The Skaneateles Community published a newspaper, the "Comunitist"[sic] between 1844 and 1846 when the community dissolved.
-Buildings are extant, known as "Community Place," now serving as a bed-and-breakfast.
+Buildings are extant, known as "Community Place", now serving as a bed-and-breakfast.

 Some Skaneateles men volunteered for the ill-fated Upper Canada Rebellion (1837) to liberate Canada and were imprisoned by the British in Australia.
 Quaker congregations were involved in abolitionist activity.
 Underground Railroad sites have been documented in Skaneateles.
-Although the larger city of Syracuse nearby was known nationally as a center of abolition and Underground Railroad activity, Skaneateles was said (by Beauchamp, an early historian) to have "eclipsed Syracuse as an anti-slavery town."
+Although the larger city of Syracuse nearby was known nationally as a center of abolition and Underground Railroad activity, Skaneateles was said (by Beauchamp, an early historian) to have "eclipsed Syracuse as an anti-slavery town".

 On July 4, 1876, resident John Dodgson Barrow delivered the centennial address in Skaneateles recounting the history of the village up to that time.
 In 1891, he had it printed in Syracuse as a 20-page book.

 The Brook Farm, Community Place, and Kelsey-Davey Farm are listed on the National Register of Historic Places.